 Introducing: Feather Down Farms

 Heard of Feather Down Farms, but not sure what they're all about?
-Here's our guide to what you can expect:
+Here's our guide to what you can expect at these holidays billed as 'luxury camping'.

-There are 28 sites in total... some are close to London, others are as far west as Penzance, as far north as the Lake District and as far east as Norfolk, plus there are several in Wales and one in Northern Ireland...
+There are 34 sites in total... some are close to London, others are as far west as Penzance, as far north as the Lake District and as far east as Norfolk, plus there are several in Wales, one in Ireland and one in Scotland.

 For Families and Groups: The number of tents is kept to a minimum at each farm, so it’s easy to take over the whole place – indeed for single sex parties the owners insist on it.
 The tents are spaced both for easy interaction and a sense of privacy, so groups can be together without being on top of one another.